 Home to world-renowned paintings like Vincent van Gogh’s The Starry Night, Claude Monet’s Water Lilies and notable works by Warhol, Basquiat and Dali, it’s no wonder MoMA is constantly crowded with happy visitors.

 You don’t have to be an avid art connoisseur to appreciate the real-life paintings you grew up studying in school.
 The painting are well curated and displayed in a modern and airy environment for an experience anyone can enjoy.
+Visiting any museum during your trip is among the best things to do in NYC, it’s hard to go wrong.

 Must see at MoMA: The Starry Night by Vincent van Gogh, Andy Warhol’s Campbell Soup Cans, Frida Kahlo’s Self-Portrait with Cropped Hair, Monet’s Water Lilies, The Persistence of Memory by Dali, and Picasso’s work.